JaycieErysdren/librex/README.md

 # libupkg

 A single-header C99 library for reading Unreal Engine 1 package files.
 It's in very early stages at the moment.
-Please consult `example.c` for usage.
+Please consult `example1.c` for usage.

 ## Building